5ahmnm1920-mep3-G2/VRProject-celiasch/README.md

 + Basic Google Cardboard Unity Starting Tutorial 2: https://docs.unity3d.com/Manual/android-sdksetup.html

 ## Documentation Of The Project
 You can find the whole documentation of SAVEYOURWORLD! in this project folder.
-(SAVEYOURWORLD_Dokumentation.pdf)

-**Copyright by Clea Eliasch**
+[CLICK HERE](SAVEYOURWORLD_Dokumentation.pdf) **Copyright by Clea Eliasch**